DekinderDries/track-shared-js/60-projects/30-order/README.md

 - Create a new GitHub repository
 - Create a REST(ful) Web API (with JSON as the message / payload format)
-- Use Spring Boot (and Spring MVC, Spring Security,...)
+- Use Spring Boot
 - Use Maven as the Build & Dependency Management project tool.
     - Make it a multi-module project.
-- Perform logging (use spring-boot-starter's logging dependencies: logback and slf4j)
+- Perform logging
     - Certainly log all interactions with the application that can be defined as "errors"
         - E.g.: unauthorized access, illegal arguments, exceptions in general,...
 - Provide, through OpenAPI and Swagger(UI) an online manual / documentation for your Web API.